Quantum computational chemistry: Quantum computational chemistry algorithms

-We refer to both $\ket{\psi(\vec{\theta})}$ and $U(\vec{\theta})$ as the ansatz.
-The set of all possible states that could be created by the circuit $U$ is known as the `ansatz space'.
+We refer to $\ket{\Psi(\vec{\theta})}$ as the ansatz state, and $U(\vec{\theta})$ as the ansatz circuit.
+However, the reader will find that in the literature the word ansatz is typically used interchangeably to describe both.
+The set of all possible states that can be created by the circuit $U$ is known as the `ansatz space'.
+We must select an ansatz appropriate for both the available hardware, and chemical system being simulated.
+The merits, drawbacks and implementation of common ans\"atze will be discussed in Sec.~\ref{Subsubsec:VQEAnsatz}.

 Once the wavefunction has been generated, we need to measure the expectation value of the Hamiltonian.
-Molecular Hamiltonians can be written as a linear combination of products of local Pauli operators,
+Chemical Hamiltonians in the second quantised basis set approach can be mapped to a linear combination of products of local Pauli operators, using the transformations introduced in Sec.~\ref{Subsec:2ndencoding}.
+We write that

-where $h_j$ is a scalar coefficient, $\sigma_i^j$ represents one of $I$ , $X$ , $Y$ or $Z$, $i$ denotes which qubit the operator acts on, and $j$ denotes the term in the Hamiltonian.
+where $h_j$ is a real scalar coefficient, $\sigma_i^j$ represents one of $I$ , $X$ , $Y$ or $Z$, $i$ denotes which qubit the operator acts on, and $j$ denotes the term in the Hamiltonian.
 We can then use the linearity of expectation values to write that

 These state preparation and measurement steps should be repeated many times in order to measure the expectation value of every term in the Hamiltonian to the required precision.
-This is known as the Hamiltonian averaging method of calculating the energy~\cite{mcclean2014locality}, and requires $O(\frac{1}{\epsilon^2})$ measurements to determine the energy to a precision $\epsilon$~\cite{romero2017strategies}.
-As the quantum computer is reinitialised for each repetition, the required coherence time is dramatically reduced compared to QPE.
+As the quantum computer is reinitialised for each repetition, the required coherence time is reduced compared to quantum phase estimation.
+This is known as the Hamiltonian averaging method of calculating the energy~\cite{mcclean2014locality}, and requires $\mathcal{O}(1 / \epsilon^2)$ measurements to determine the energy to a precision $\epsilon$.
+We will discuss the measurement aspect of the VQE in more detail in Sec.~\ref{Subsubsec:Measurement}.

-Once the energy has been measured, it is used as the input for a classical optimisation routine, together with the current values of $\vec{\theta}_k$.
+Once the energy has been measured, it is passed to a classical optimisation routine, together with the current values of $\vec{\theta}_k$ (other observables, such as the energy gradient, could also be supplied to the optimisation routine).
 The optimisation routine outputs new values of the circuit parameters, $\vec{\theta}_{k+1}$.
-These are used to prepare a new trial state, $| \psi (\vec{\theta}_{k+1}) \rangle$, which is ideally lower in energy.
+These are used to prepare a new trial state, $| \Psi (\vec{\theta}_{k+1}) \rangle$, which is ideally lower in energy.
 These steps are repeated until the energy converges to a minimum.
-While the algorithmic description of the VQE is simple, effective implementation can be challenging -- even for small chemical systems.
-One must select an ansatz appropriate for the capabilities of the available hardware, as well as a suitable classical optimisation routine.
-The merits, drawbacks and implementation of common ansatze are discussed in the following section.
-We then summarise previous investigations into classical optimisation routines for use in the VQE, as well as related methods which aid optimisation.
+We will summarise previous investigations into classical optimisation routines in Sec.~\ref{Subsubsec:VQEOptimisation}.